imodeljs/imodeljs-samples/README.md

 4. Follow the [steps](#building-samples) to build the samples.

-5. There are two servers, a web server that delivers the static web resources (the frontend Javascript, localizable strings, fonts, cursors, etc.), and the backend RPC server that opens the iModel on behalf of the application.
+5. a.
+Web App - There are two servers, a web server that delivers the static web resources (the frontend Javascript, localizable strings, fonts, cursors, etc.), and the backend RPC server that opens the iModel on behalf of the application.
 Start them both running locally:

     ```sh
     cd [sample app subfolder]
     npm run start:servers
+    ```

+    b.
+Electron App
+     ```sh
+     npm run start:electron
      ```

 6. Open a web browser (e.g., Chrome or Edge), and browse to localhost:3000.